Kamping Puoy Lake: A Guide to Battambang's Resilient Reservoir

 The Spillway

-On weekends, you will see local children and families swimming near the spillway where the water flows down.
-It is a great place to cool off, though international visitors usually prefer just dipping their feet in.
+On weekends, local children and families swim near the spillway where the water flows down.
+It is a lively place to cool off or sit near the water's edge.

 Planning Your Visit

-The road to Kamping Puoy is paved and scenic, passing through beautiful rice paddies and small villages.
+The road to Kamping Puoy is now fully paved and highly scenic, passing through lush rice paddies and small settlements.
 Most travelers combine this trip with a visit to Phnom Sampov (Bat Cave) in the late afternoon.
-If you are hiring a Tuk-tuk for the day (approx. $15-$20), ask your driver to stop here for lunch before heading to the bat caves for sunset.
+If you are hiring a Tuk-tuk for the day, ask your driver to stop here for lunch before heading to the caves for sunset.

 Find Your Way